5G-MAG/Tech/pages/network_apis.md

 <img src="../assets/images/Banner_WorkTracking.png" width="50%" />

 This is a summary of the work conducted by 5G-MAG members on this topic.
+Check the [**Execution Plan**](https://github.com/orgs/5G-MAG/projects/44/views/8) for details.

 ### In relation to Standards
 * Documentation on collaboration scenarios for the provisioning of network capabilities for media production and contribution